Home

 There are significant differences between brands of undenatured whey.

-The outstanding undenatured whey protein is Immunocal, manufactured by Immunotec.
+An outstanding undenatured whey protein is Immunocal, manufactured by Immunotec.
 It is listed in the Physician's Desk Reference as a non-prescription medical food, generally regarded as safe.

 Immunocal is the brand used by the clinical and research studies on whey.
 The Physician's Desk Reference states that Immunocal is "clinically proven to raise glutathione values."